rockwotj/rosefire/README.md

 [![JWT](http://jwt.io/assets/badge-compatible.svg)](https://jwt.io)

-This is a simple service that authenticates Rose-Hulman students via LDAP and returns a [Firebase Custom Auth Token](https://www.firebase.com/docs/web/guide/login/custom.html).
+This is a simple service that authenticates Rose-Hulman students via LDAP and returns a [JSON Web Token](https://jwt.io/introduction/).

 ## TL;DR

-Start [here](#client-libraries) if you're a [TL;DR](https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read) kind of person, otherwise, start reading about the endpoints.
+Start [here](#client-libraries) if you're a [TL;DR](https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read) kind of person.

+### Usage with Firebase

-Get a registry token from here: [https://rosefire.csse.rose-hulman.edu](https://rosefire.csse.rose-hulman.edu) then skip down to [Client Libraries](https://github.com/rockwotj/rosefire/#client-libraries) to see how to integrate this into your Firebase app.
+1. Get a registry token from here: [https://rosefire.csse.rose-hulman.edu](https://rosefire.csse.rose-hulman.edu) using the secret from your Firebase.
+2. Skip down to [Client Libraries](https://github.com/rockwotj/rosefire/#client-libraries) to see how to integrate this into your Firebase app.

+### Standalone Usage

+1. Make up a [secure secret](https://www.random.org/strings/?num=1&len=20&digits=on&upperalpha=on&loweralpha=on&unique=on&format=html&rnd=new) then get a registry token from here: [https://rosefire.csse.rose-hulman.edu](https://rosefire.csse.rose-hulman.edu).
+2. Then go to [Server Libraries](https://github.com/rockwotj/rosefire/#server-side-use-without-firebase-and-libraries) to see how to integrate this into your server.

 ## Production Use

-Tokens recieved from this service will have the following fields, which can accessed in your firebase rules.
+JSON Web Tokens recieved from this service will have the following fields inside the 'd' object of payload.
+Which, if you're using Firebase, can accessed in your firebase rules.
 More information about this can be found in [Firebase's Custom Auth Documentation](https://www.firebase.com/docs/web/guide/login/custom.html).

 ```
 {